bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     ``DB``.

 RADIUS_server
-    This parameter should be set to the name (and optionally the port) of your RADIUS server.
+    The name (and optionally the
+    port) of your RADIUS server.

 RADIUS_secret
-    This parameter should be set to the RADIUS server's secret.
+    The RADIUS server's secret.

+RADIUS_NAS_IP
+    The NAS-IP-Address attribute to be used when exchanging data with your RADIUS server.
+If unspecified, 127.0.0.1 will be used.

 RADIUS_email_suffix
     Bugzilla needs an e-mail address for each user account.